-Progress to date Not applicable Applicable but no action envisaged at the moment Implementation ongoing Implementation completed as of If "Not applicable" or "Applicable but no action envisaged" has been selected, please provide a brief justification Domestic issuance: There has been virtually no ABS issuance in Switzerland since 1999 (currently there are only 3-4 tranches issued on the CH market- 1 CC, 1 Autoloan, 1 RMBS).
+Progress to date Not applicable Applicable but no action envisaged at the moment Implementation ongoing Implementation completed as of If "Not applicable" or "Applicable but no action envisaged" has been selected, please provide a brief justification Domestic issuance: There has been nearly no ABS issuance in Switzerland since 1999 (in 2018, four public ABS transactions were placed with a total volume of CHF 1.2 Bio).
 This hardly qualifies for talking about "a market".
 Trends remain pretty much unchanged.
 No specific action has been taken.
 Domestic investment: The extent and materiality of direct investments in ABS (domestic or foreign-issued) in Switzerland is very low.
 Swiss institutional investors tend not to hold direct ABS investment, or when they (rarely) do, the portfolios are of very modest size.
 There is also possibilities of indirect investment via credit funds or mutual fixed income funds.
 Most of the CH institutional investors that hold small direct ABS exposures are supervised by FINMA as they are either banks or insurance companies.
 In all those cases, the ABS are from jurisdictional domiciles that have implemented securities regulations around ABS.
 CH investors benefit in some part from the application of these rules or legislations (disclosure, specific retention, repositories etc) elsewhere.
 The supervisory requirements applied in Switzerland concerning ABS are mainly those inherited from the banking capital rules (BCBS Pillar 1, 2, 3).
 These apply to insurance companies as in CH capital requirements are aligned for credit risk.
-As issuance when it happens is mainly through banks, disclosure is If "Implementation ongoing" has been selected, please specify O Draft in preparation, expected publication by Draft published as of Final rule or legislation approved and will come into force on
+As issuance when it happens is mainly through banks, disclosure is If "Implementation ongoing" has been selected, please specify Oraft in preparation, expected publication by Oraft published as of

+Final rule or legislation approved and will come into force on